shresth26/30-Days-of-ML/README.md

 * K-means algorithm was used to form a cluster of customers on the basis of their shopping traits.

-* The notebook is available here.
+* The notebook is available <a href = 'https://github.com/shresth26/100-Days-of-ML/blob/master/DAY-13/K-means.ipynb' > here. </a>

 <h2> Day 14 (15-04-2020) : Time Series Analysis </h2>